OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/preview-requirement-set/office.context.mailbox.item.md

 In OWA and Outlook, the `seriesId` returns the Exchange Web Services (EWS) ID of the parent (series) item that this item belongs to.
 However, in iOS and Android, the `seriesId` returns the REST ID of the parent item.

+> [!NOTE]
-> **Note:** The identifier returned by the `seriesId` property is the same as the Exchange Web Services item identifier.
+> The identifier returned by the `seriesId` property is the same as the Exchange Web Services item identifier.
 The `seriesId` property is not identical to the Outlook IDs used by the Outlook REST API.
 Before making REST API calls using this value, it should be converted using [Office.context.mailbox.convertToRestId](Office.context.mailbox.md#converttorestiditemid-restversion--string).
 For more details, see [Use the Outlook REST APIs from an Outlook add-in](https://docs.microsoft.com/outlook/add-ins/use-rest-api).

 The `seriesId` property returns `null` for items that do not have parent items such as single appointments, series items, or meeting requests and returns `undefined` for any other items that are not meeting requests.